HesamShaelaie/PySimpleGUI/instructions/Installation.md

 ![](/Images/install-v2.png)

 Now you need to check if the package is installed properly.
-For this, you need to check copy and paste the following code inside your project and run it.
+For this, you need to copy and paste the following code inside your project and run it.
 A simpler solution is to just run the file _**test.py**_.

 ```python
 import PySimpleGUI as sg